Building a Better Team

 The Progressive Disciplinary Process

-The first step in learning to avoid a wrongful termination lawsuit is getting a handle on your company’s disciplinary policy.
+The first step in avoiding a wrongful termination lawsuit is understanding your company’s disciplinary policy.
 You need a multi-step plan to handle disciplinary action and document it in case you need to reference it later.
 While the steps might vary for your business, here’s a general outline of how the process should look:

 Step 1: Verbal warning.
-Talk to the employee privately about the problem, citing company policy if necessary to ensure they’re aware of where they fall short.
-There should also be a written note added to the employee file about this conversation which the employee should sign.
+Discuss the issue privately with the employee, citing company policy if necessary, to ensure they’re aware of where they fall short.
+There should also be a written note added to the employee’s file about this conversation, which the employee should sign.

 Step 2: Written warning.
 During this meeting, there should be written consequences of what will happen if corrective actions are not implemented.
-Usually, a performance improvement plan is outlined so that the employee can see an example of how they can succeed.
+Typically, a performance improvement plan is outlined to provide the employee with an example of how they can achieve success.
 The document should be secured in their file, and a copy should be given to the employee.
-The employee should sign the written warning as well.
+The employee should also sign the written warning.

-Step 3: Suspension and final written warning.
-The employee should be told that they are now on probation and that any further violations are cause for termination.
-The employee should sign a document stating their offense and understanding that the next step in the process is termination, which should be kept in their file.
+Step 3: Suspension and Issuance of a Final Written Warning.
+The employee should be informed that they are now on probation and that any further violations will result in termination of their employment.
+The employee should sign a document stating their offense and acknowledging that the next step in the process is termination, which should be kept on file for future reference.

 Step 4: Termination of employment.
 Review the reasons for termination with the employee and have them sign any necessary paperwork.
 Keep this documentation in their file.